aukletio/Auklet-Client-C/README.md

 ## Prerequisites

-Before an application can send data to Auklet it needs to be integrated with the Auklet library, **libauklet.a**, and then released to Auklet.
+Before an application can send data to Auklet, it needs to be integrated with the Auklet library, **libauklet.a**, and then released to Auklet.
 See the README for the [Auklet Agent][auklet_agent] for integration instructions, and the README for the [Auklet Releaser][auklet_releaser] for releasing